cjmerzbacher/deletionprediction/README.md

 ## Repository Structure

 ### Environment and Dependencies
 The `environment.yml` file contains all dependencies needed to run the code.
+It can be installed in a fresh Conda environment using the following command: `conda env create -f environment.yml`.

 ### Figure Creation Notebooks